ldutoit/bully_gbs/README.md

 [structureexploration.md](structureexploration.md) makes a principal component analysis of the data, visualised by lake, exact depth or deep vs shallow.
 The data clearly cluster by lake, not so much by depth.
 I went on to do a faststructure analysis varying K between 2 to 5 with within lakes dataset or from K=2 to K=10 when grouping lakers together.
 There is no structure whatsoever beyond lake.

-NOTE: two individuals where clustering on their own at the first PCA and have been excluded from further PCA and Structure analyses.
+NOTE: two individuals where clustering on their own at the first PCA andare actually the same individuals, they have been treated as such bringing the number of samples to 94

 ## Output files